-Noting the chairman's repeated promotion in recent months of a data hub, Platts, publisher of indexes in Gas Daily and Inside FERC's Market Report, questioned how a data hub's price collection would be superior.
-He pointed out the Committee of Chief Risk Officers (CCRO) told the Senate in January that in its data hub experiment the data files being submitted by some of its member companies which are participating in the experiment "are, for the most part, identical to the files being sent by each company to various publishers for price reporting purposes."
-CCRO has said that half of its 31 members are considering contributing or are contributing to the experiment.
+Noting the chairman’s repeated promotion in recent months of a data hub, Platts questioned how a data hub’s price collection would be superior.
+“In fact, the Committee of Chief Risk Officers (CCRO), which is conducting a data hub experiment, told the Senate in January that the data files being used from source companies are, for the most part, identical to the files being sent by each company to various publishers for price reporting purposes.”

 And Platts’ collection processes “are far from ‘informal’ as you have called them.”
 All prices are collected electronically, either by e-mail or by source uploading directly via a secure Web interface, and according to standards set out in FERC’s policy statement.